nrinaudo/nrinaudo.github.com/_articles/pl/typed_simple_type_checker.md

 ### Function elimination

 $\texttt{Apply}$ is, again, a little more involved.
 [We had](./type_checking.html#function-elimination) to confirm the expression being applied was indeed a function and fail otherwise.
-But that's really the only complexity, and we've already solved it, so adapting `checkApply` is easy enough:
+But that's really the only hurdle, and we've already solved it, making the adaptation of [`checkApply`](./type_checking.html#checkApply) easy enough:

 ```scala
 def checkApply(fun: Expr, arg: Expr, Γ: TypeEnv) =